 - PB (Press and Blow for the tableware industry)

 As in reality, the simulation starts with gob loading and ends at take out.
 All process steps are integrated in one simulation model and all walls are switched on and off at the corresponding time step given by the IS machine time data.
 As shown in figure 2 the shape of the bottle can be each possible 3D shape.
-Also bottles with a handle can be computed.
+Also bottles with a handle or perfume bottles can be computed.
 Thus, there are no limits regarding bottle design and the user can test and evaluate a container design without restrictions.

 Figure 2: Steps during BB process and choice of experimental verified bottles

 The first question for the user starting to work with NOGRID pointsBlow is how to generate the geometry (figure 3), the shape of the blank mold, the shape of the final mold, the plug or plunger shape and of course, the geometry of the initial glass gob immediately before loading.
 The gob geometry is freely selectable.
 The temperature of the gob is assumed to be homogeneous, but can also be considered as inhomogeneous (see references: Moeller, A., Effects of asymmetric gob temperature on container glass forming, Proceedings 13th International Congress on Glass, ICG, Prague, 2013).